ashishshah1995/Spring-Framework/README.md

 # Running the application

-Step 1- Install Tomcat Server and link it with IDE Step 2- Copy the
+Step 1- Install Tomcat Server and connect it with IDE Step 2- Adding the Jar files which are in lib folder -

+        Right click on Main project -> Properties-> Java Build Path -> Libraries -> Add Jar- Apply

 # Primary functions of Spring Container
 1- Create and Manage objects (Inversion of control - Outscource creation and management of objects)

-2- Inject object dependencied (Dependency Injection - loose coupling)
+2- Inject object dependencies (Dependency Injection - loose coupling)

 # Configuring Spring Container